Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Leave No Trace

 Lastly, plan ahead and prepare by reading weather predictions and packing proper gear.
-See our ultimate Colorado travel guide for a quick listing of packing essentials, like layers and sunscreen!
+See my Colorado packing list for a quick listing of essentials, like layers and sunscreen.

 Is Silverton worth visiting?

-Silverton is worth visiting, regardless of the season.
-Silverton one of few Colorado towns that’s been left unpolished.
+Silverton is one of the few small towns in Colorado that’s been left unpolished and is absolutely worth visiting.
 From mountain views and dirt roads to quaint hotels and comfort food, this historic town lures visitors with its Wild West charm.

 What is Silverton known for?

-Silverton, Colorado is most known for its connection with the Narrow Gauge Railroad.
+Silverton is most known for its connection with the Durango & Silverton Narrow Gauge Railroad.
 Like the town, this steam-powered locomotive has been designated a National Historical Landmark.
 Other famous sites in Silverton include the restored silver mines and saloons.

 Silverton is also known for its extreme sports.
 Skilled ice and rock climbers, black diamond skiers, ultrarunners, and other athletes admire the peaks of the San Juans.
 But outdoor enthusiasts of all skill levels can enjoy this region, too, with or without a guide.

-Our top choice for where to stay when taking the Durango Silverton train is the highly rated Teller House.
-Silverton is a small town, so no matter where you stay in Silverton, the train station to board the Narrow Gauge Railroad is just a few blocks away.
+Our top choice for where to stay when taking the Durango-Silverton train is the highly rated Teller House.
+Silverton is a small town, so no matter where you stay in Silverton, the train station is just a few blocks away.

 How useful was this post?